-One of the more unusual types of bee within this family, has forelegs which are longer than the abdomen with which it sponges up oils from flowers.
+One of the more unusual types of bee within this family has forelegs which are longer than the abdomen and these legs are used to sponge up oils from flowers.
 These oils are used to feed larvae, instead of pollen which is the food of choice for many other species.

 Honeybees make more than just honey

-Bees make a lot of very useful substances, such as beeswax, royal jelly, and honey, but arguably the most interesting of the materials created by these insects, is propolis.
+Bees make a lot of very useful substances, such as beeswax, royal jelly, and honey, but arguably the least known of the materials created by these insects is propolis.